Fujifilm X-Pro 2 – XF35mm f2 – ISO 200 – f8 – 1/30

 Okinawa Mangroves – Fujifilm X-Pro 2

-My goal is to always do as little work in post as possible.
+I aim to always do as little work in the post as possible.
 It’s not always easy since the dynamic range of the shot, especially sunsets, is usually just more than what the camera can handle.
-But when everything just lines up, and you’re shooting with Fujifilm and you have access to their film simulators, you really don’t need to do much.
+But when everything just lines up, and you’re shooting with Fujifilm and have access to their film simulators, you don’t need to do much.

 Here is all I did in Lightroom to enhance this shot.

-– First thing I did which is shown in the middle column is turn on the Velvia profile.
+The first thing I did, shown in the middle column, is turn on the Velvia profile.
 These also come in-camera but will only bake in the effect when shooting JPEG.
-If you have a shot that doesn’t require a lot of dynamic range, your ‘look’ will usually come out a lot better if you let your camera just make the JPEG.
-In this case I was shooting RAW, so I converted it to Velvia in Lightroom.
-You can also convert your RAW’s into JPEGs quickly in camera by pressing Q twice then hitting OK.
+If you have a shot that doesn’t require a lot of dynamic range, your ‘look’ will usually come out much better if you let your camera make the JPEG.
+I was shooting RAW in this case, so I converted it to Velvia in Lightroom.
+You can also quickly convert your RAWs into JPEGs in the camera by pressing Q twice and then hitting OK.

-– Next thing I did was adjust some basic tone controls shown in the left column.
-Added some contrast, then raised the shadows and highlight which kind of undid a little bit of the contrast.
-Sometimes when raising the contrast you’ll also have to turn down saturation a small amount since the contrast tends to to punch the colors a little harder.
+Next, I adjusted some basic tone controls shown in the left column.
+I added some contrast, then raised the shadows highlighted, and undid some contrast.
+Sometimes, when raising the contrast, you’ll also have to reduce the saturation a small amount since the contrast punches the colors harder.

-– Last thing I did was a little local brush shown in the far right column.
-I just added a little bit of clarity on the mangroves and lifted their shadows slightly.
+The last thing I did was a little local brush, shown in the far right column.
+I just added some clarity on the mangroves and lifted their shadows slightly.

-I’m actually pretty happy with the above results, I could tweak the colors and saturation a bit more but the image is pretty much there.
+I’m pretty happy with the above results.
+I could tweak the colors and saturation more, but the image is pretty much there.

 But of course, it’s always possible to do more.